Used To Be August

 “Used to be August,”

-he tells of October rime—
+he sighs of October rime—

 “frost’s gone by lunch now.”